 Table of Contents

-In Egyptian mythology, Tefnut was the goddess of water and fertility.
-At times, she was also regarded as a lunar goddess since she influenced the power and cycles of the moon.
-She was one of the oldest and most important deities, being a goddess of water and moisture in a desert civilation.
+In Egyptian mythology, Tefnut was the goddess of moisture and fertility.
+At times, she was also regarded as a lunar warrior goddess.
+She was one of the oldest and most important deities, being a goddess of water and moisture in a mostly desert civilization.
 Let’s take a closer look at her story.

 Who Was Tefnut?

 Tefnut’s brother Shu later became her consort, and they had two children together – Geb, who became the god of the Earth, and Nut, the goddess of the sky.
-They also had several grandchildren, including Osiris, Nephthys, Set and Isis who all became important deities in Egyptian mythology.back to menu ↑
+They also had several grandchildren, including Osiris, Nephthys, Set and Isis who all became important deities in Egyptian mythology.

 Depictions and Symbols of Tefnut

-The goddess of water appears quite often in Egyptian art, but not as frequently as her twin brother, Shu.
+The goddess of moisture appears quite often in Egyptian art, but not as frequently as her twin brother, Shu.
 Tefnut could be easily identified by her most distinguishing feature: her lioness’ head.
 Of course, there were many Egyptian goddess who were often depicted with the head of a lioness such as the goddess Sekhmet.
-However, one difference was that Tefnut had pointed ears while the others, like Sekhmet, had rounded ears instead.
+However, one difference is that Tefnut usually wears a long wig and a large uraeus serpent atop her head.